Skip to content

 4. Do you test your travel risk management policies, plans and procedures for effectiveness?

-• Organisations must regularly stress-check the effectiveness of their travel risk management policies, plans and procedures through exercises like simulated emergencies, post-trip debriefs, security drills, contract fulfillment tests, and crisis management exercises.
+• Organisations must regularly stress-check the effectiveness of their travel risk management policies, plans and procedures through exercises like simulated emergencies, post-trip debriefs, security drills, contract fulfilment tests, and crisis management exercises.

 • Gaps identified in knowledge, readiness, vendor performance or plan execution should inform enhancements.
 Key performance metrics should be tracked to identify areas lagging desired outcomes.